Frequently Asked Questions

 What type of reporting is required if our organization receives a grant award?

 Every organization that receives a grant from the Boston Scientific Foundation is required to submit a Year End Report (YER).
-The YER form can be downloaded from the Application Page.
+The YER form can be downloaded from the Year End Report.

 When are Year End Reports Due?

 Year End Reports are due no later than 60 days after the grant period has ended.
 The grant period is one year from the date of the award.

 Important note about grant awards:

 The Boston Scientific Foundation provides one year grants in an effort to support as many innovative health and K-12 educational programs as possible.
 Programs funded must target underserved populations.

 OUR STRATEGIC APPROACH:We seek to support programs that improve health and education for economically disadvantaged persons.
 We are particularity interested in proposals that contain these elements:

 - Cost-effective and results-oriented programs, where our contributions can make a long-term measurable difference in the quality of people’s lives and serve as a catalyst for positive change.